WhirlingBits/wb-docs/wb-idf-core/wb_idf_i2c_byte.md

 ESP_OK if successful, error code otherwise

 This function writes a single byte to the specified memory address on the I2C device.

-Handle to the I2C master device

-Memory address to write to

-Byte to write

-ESP_OK if successful, error code otherwise

 ---